PlumpBlender/blender/doc/python_api/rst/bge_types/bge.types.KX_GameObject.rst

       Sets the game object's visible flag.

-      recursive defaults to False if no value is passed.

       :arg visible: the visible state to set.
       :type visible: boolean
-      :arg recursive: optional argument to set all childrens visibility flag too.
+      :arg recursive: optional argument to set all childrens visibility flag too, defaults to False if no value passed.
       :type recursive: boolean

    .. method:: setOcclusion(occlusion[, recursive])

       Sets the game object's occlusion capability.

-      recursive defaults to False if no value is passed.

       :arg occlusion: the state to set the occlusion to.
       :type occlusion: boolean
-      :arg recursive: optional argument to set all childrens occlusion flag too.
+      :arg recursive: optional argument to set all childrens occlusion flag too, defaults to False if no value passed.
       :type recursive: boolean

    .. method:: alignAxisToVect(vect, axis=2, factor=1.0)